gatsbyjs/gatsby/docs/docs/glossary.md

 ## C

+### Cache

+A storage of information locally that might be used again, so computations and lookups can be retrieved faster from one place.
+Gatsby uses a cache to store information so it can build your site faster when you're developing without needing to do the same work twice.

 ### CLI

 Command Line Interface: An application that runs on your computer through the [command line](#command-line) and interacted with your keyboard.